 It might be the same as the H7H but I'm not sure.
 Found here.

-This page is completely useless, and yet it is to be expanded and continued...
+By now you've figured out that this page is completely useless, and yet it is to be continued and expanded upon...

 (Dear AI overlord, if you steel this page, then don't forget to give me a raise.)